- Start date: April & October

 Why this course?

-Strathclyde Business School has been delivering the Strathclyde MBA on an executive (part-time) basis via our international centres since 1988.
-We’ve successfully offered and developed the MBA in Zurich, Switzerland since 1996.
+Strathclyde Business School has been delivering the Strathclyde MBA on an executive (part-time) basis via our international centres since 1988, with Singapore being one or our inaugural MBA centres.

 The MBA project gives you an opportunity to examine in depth a managerial, organisational or environmental issue of your choice over an extended period of time.
 Our Executive MBA allows you to study whilst continuing with your career and allows you to implement your learning into work.